 Our FVC Chapter Resources Google Drive contains a large collection of presentations that you can draw upon for inspiration, including some in French.
 Some of them have 90 or more slides in them and provide a menu of slides to draw from.
 The best presentations generally have no more than 30 slides.

 There is no perfect slide presentation that one can pick off the shelf.
 All are time bound, usually campaign specific, and targeted to a particular audience.
 However, if one must start somewhere, a good example is the Sept.
-2, 2018 deck produced by Kamloops chapter leader Gisela Ruckert for the FVC BC referendum campaign (This is a PPT deck – you will need to download it, using the link to use it properly).
-It has outstanding graphics, and comes with detailed speaker notes, so the story behind the graphics is also included.
+2, 2018 deck produced by Kamloops chapter leader Gisela Ruckert for the FVC BC referendum campaign.
+This is a PPT deck that you can download and view using Microsoft PPT software.
+It has outstanding graphics and comes with detailed speaker notes, so the story behind the graphics is also included.
 You can start with the long version, which includes 65 slides and 20 supplementary slides, but a shorter version consisting of only 18 slides is also available.

 Another excellent example from BC is Terry Dance Benninck’s 28 slide presentation to the Council of Canadians in Nov.
 2017.